• START HERE

 1. Repetition

-In both English and Chinese, the story line has quite a bit of repetition.
-Beginner readers will have a chance to re-read unfamiliar Chinese characters throughout a chapter.
+In both English and Chinese, the story line has quite a bit of repetition which will help readers practice and memorize unfamiliar Chinese characters or English words throughout a chapter.

-A few parents have told me that the stories are too repetitive and therefore mundane for their child, so you have to consider your child’s preferences and interests.
+A few parents have told me that the stories are too repetitive and therefore mundane for their child, so please keep that in mind.
+We often don’t know which books will be a hit or drag until we try it!

 2. Font size and spacing